-Having a detailed looking logo conveys the craftwork evident in a marketplace focused on offering similarly detailed products.
+Having a detailed-looking logo conveys the craftwork evident in a marketplace focused on offering similarly detailed products.

-The food and beverage industries are especially drawn to the lux, detailed design work trend, and for good reason.
+The food and beverage industries are especially drawn to the lux, detailed design work trend, and for a good reason.

 Wine, spirits, and other artisan treats all naturally fit this logo trend.

-Any natural, organic, house-made products and businesses can benefit greatly from a super detailed, vintage influenced logo.
+Any natural, organic, house-made products and businesses can benefit greatly from a super detailed, vintage-influenced logo.